 During the presidency of George W. Bush, bipartisan measures to add security to the U.S.-Mexico border, increase the number of guest workers and provide a path to legal status failed in Congress.

 Congressional action is unlikely until after the election, said William A. Galston, a senior fellow at the Washington-based Brookings Institution, a research organization.
 The influence of the Tea Party has made it difficult for Republicans to compromise with Democrats, he said.

 “One certainly hopes that whatever the court does, Congress will feel compelled to act,” Galston said.

 After the law passed, boycotts of Arizona called by groups including the National Council of La Raza, a Washington-based Hispanic civil-rights organization, cost the state conventions and contracts.
 Dozens of protests also have been held in the state since the law was approved, and a march is planned in Phoenix tomorrow.

 Civil-rights groups have filed legal challenges, saying the law will lead to racial profiling by police and the harassment of Hispanic citizens.

-“Regardless of what the court does, Congress is going to have to act,” said Todd Landfried, executive director of Arizona Employers for Immigration Reform, a group formed in 2007 whose 350 members include Arizona State University, KB Home (KBH) and Wal-Mart Stores Inc. (WMT)
+“Regardless of what the court does, Congress is going to have to act,” said Todd Landfried, executive director of Arizona Employers for Immigration Reform, a group formed in 2007 whose 350 members include Arizona State University, KB Home (KBH:US) and Wal-Mart Stores Inc. (WMT:US)